akulsolanki/good-or-bad-schools/README.md

 # good-or-bad-schools
-# Used Python to determine whether there is a correlation between median home prices and public education quality in NJ.
+# Is there a relationship between median home prices and public education quality in New Jersey?
-# Implemented a NumPy to determine a correlation coefficient and BeautifulSoup to graph it.
-# Designed a linear regression model to be trained with Sklearn to predict public school ratings based on median home prices.
+# Using: BeautifulSoup, NumPy, Pandas, Scikit-Learn